Medviten/mod-worgoblin-high-elf/README.md

 Copy the contents of the DBFilesClient folder (`mod-worgoblin/data/patch/DBFilesClient`) to your AzerothCore `Data/dbc` directory (defined by `DataDir` in `worldserver.conf`).
 I recommend backing up your dbc folder before overwriting these files.

-### 4) Copy the [patch](https://github.com/heyitsbench/mod-worgoblin/tree/master/data/patch) folder (`mod-worgoblin/data/patch`) to your Data folder in your WoW client and rename it to `patch-A.MPQ`
+### 4) Copy [patch-A.MPQ](https://github.com/heyitsbench/mod-worgoblin/tree/master/data/patch) from (`mod-worgoblin/data/patch-A.MPQ`) to your Data folder in your WoW client

 ### 4.5) Optional: compatibility patches

 #### [Playerbots](https://github.com/liyunfan1223/mod-playerbots)

-This patch fixes the problem of bots failing to recognize worgen as an Alliance race (goblins work correctly without the patch) and allows playerbots to spawn as worgen and goblins.
-You'll have to run the patched `world_playerbots_rpg_races.sql` file found in `mod-playerbots/data/sql/world` for changes to take effect.
-If you only want to fix worgen faction behavior, use the [playerbots-lite patch](https://github.com/idempotentiation/mod-worgoblin/blob/master/playerbots-lite.patch) (you don't need to run any SQL queries if you use this one).
+This patch fixes the problem of bots failing to recognize worgen as an Alliance race and allows playerbots to spawn as worgen and goblins.
+If you only want to fix worgen faction behavior, use the [playerbots-lite patch](https://github.com/idempotentiation/mod-worgoblin/blob/master/playerbots-lite.patch).

 To apply the patch, copy [playerbots.patch](https://github.com/idempotentiation/mod-worgoblin/blob/master/playerbots.patch) to the root of your Playerbots directory and run the following commands from there: